mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 **Katagiri**: More questions?

 If you don't have more questions, I want to tell you one thing.
-At Omaha Zen Center, they will have opening ceremony of new zendo on September 9.
+At Omaha Zen Center, they will have [the] opening ceremony of new zendo on September 9.
 So they need a lot of help.
-I want to get some volunteers to help Omaha Zen Center before opening ceremony; there are lots of things.
+I want to get some volunteers to help Omaha Zen Center before [the] opening ceremony; there are lots of things.
 So the sign is already up on the bulletin board in the basement.
 Really I want to organize two crews of volunteers; one weekend and second weekend.
 One crew going a certain weekend, the other, another weekend.
 So please sign up downstairs on the bulletin board.
 I don't know when, it depends on the numbers of the volunteers.

 ##### 1:10:15 end of recording